 - She was cast to play the lead in a film called They All Kissed the Bride, but was killed shortly before filming began.
 Her part was recast with Joan Crawford, who donated her salary from the film to the American Red Cross.

-- Alfred Hitchcock wanted to cast her in more of his films in serious roles, feeling that she was a capable dramatic actress.
+- Alfred Hitchcock wanted to cast her in more of his films in serious roles, feeling that she was a capable dramatic actor.
 However she died shortly after their only film together, Mr. & Mrs. Smith (1941).